Residential Boulevard Program

 - Utilities – If work needs to be done to underground services in the boulevard, the surface will only be restored to a grass standard, as per municipal bylaws.

-The Residential Boulevard Program is labour intensive as our staff work with individual property owners to restore their boulevard to turf.
+The Residential Boulevard Program is labour intensive as our staff work with property owners on an individual basis to restore their boulevard to turf.
 To allow sufficient interaction with our residents, the Town has broken down the program into phases, so that a coordinated approach can be taken to bring a cohesive look to our neighbourhoods.

 Regardless of where your home is located, our Planning Staff are always available to answer your questions at 780.778.2273 or by e-mailing email@example.com.